ribeiroAllison/planet-facts/README.md

 ### What is this?

-This is a project to exercise the concept of React Router post V6.
+This is a project to complete the MVP required for the second sprint (advanced front-end) of the PUC-Rio university grad school for software development.

-It is a web app that allows you to see some interesting information about all of the 8 planets in our solar system.

 ### The challenge